xrylucky/SFD-OS2FS-TII-Supplementary-files/README.md

-For supplementary files, please refer to the code download package.
+For supplementary files, please refer to the download raw file.